 The whales of the Bay of Fundy attract thousands of visitors annually to take advantage of whale-watching boat trips from Digby, Digby Neck and Long and Brier islands.
+File

 The Town of Digby’s annual Summer Concert Series is always a good time.
 Local and area musicians perform on the Digby Centre stage overlooking the beautiful marina and wharf.

 Admission to the Concert Series is free!
 So drop by on the following dates: Wednesday, July 14, for singer and songwriter Al Dupuis; Wednesday, July 28, for Jokers Right; Thursday, Aug.
 5, for The Grinders; and Wednesday, Aug.
 18, for Witchitaw.
 Shows start at 7 p.m., and don’t forget to bring a chair.

 If you are a sailing enthusiast, the SAIL-abration event on July 30-31 is for you.
 On July 30 from 5:30 to 7:30 p.m., there will be a meet-and-greet and silent auction at the Digby Yacht Club.
 The yacht race starts July 31 at 2 p.m. in Digby harbour.
 This is a seven-mile race for yacht classes A, B and C. The awards and dinner will take place from 6 to 7 p.m. at the club.
 Please contact the Admiral Digby Museum 245-6322 to reserve your seat.